 Individual special, rescheduled, and reconvened meetings may be held as the Chair determines is necessary.
 The agenda, time and place for each such meeting shall be posted at all meeting location(s) and on the Board's website as follows:

-Regular Meeting Special Meeting Rescheduled Regular Meeting Reconvened Meeting 48 hours in advance 48 hours in advance 48 hours in advance 48 hours in advance, unless reconvened within 24 hours, announced at regular meeting and the agenda is unchanged.
-If these three conditions are Emergency Meeting met, no additional notification required.
-As soon as practicable
+Regular Meeting 48 hours in advance Special Meeting 48 hours in advance Rescheduled Regular Meeting 48 hours in advance hours, announced at regular meeting and the agenda is unchanged.
+If these three conditions are met, no additional notification required.